pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 #. `Feature freeze`_
 #. `String freeze`_
 #.
-Prepare and make "where we are meeting" after validation tests
+Prepare and make "where we are meeting" after validation tests, in order to review bugs and possibility to prolonge release.
 #.
 Create release-notes
 #.
-Warn mirrors and ULAKBIM one week before
+Warn mirrors and ULAKBIM

 4 days before Alpha 3:
 ----------------------